domilx/duckmod/README.md

 # duckmod
 A Mod for Friday Night Funkin'

 Easiest mod GREAT for beginners.
-I would recommend this mod as your first shot at the game.
+I would TOTALLY recommend this mod as your first shot at the game.

+This mod is closed source for now, but I have intentions to publish the code latr down the line.
+I do not take credit for the Kade Engine as it was made by KadeDeveloppers.
+Most importantly, I have fun!!!!

 Go in releases to find the ZIP